beevik/etree/README.md

 }
 ```

+You can also read XML from a string, a byte slice, or an `io.Reader`.

-###Example: Processing elements and attributes
+### Processing elements and attributes

-This example illustrates some ways to access elements and attributes
+This example illustrates several ways to access elements and attributes using
-using simple etree queries.
+etree selection queries.
 ```go
 root := doc.SelectElement("bookstore")
 fmt.Println("ROOT element:", root.Tag)